wjbetech/wordweb/README.md

 1. **Start with a word:** Enter any word in the search bar and hit enter.
 2. **Explore:** Click on any node to expand and discover related words.
-3. **Navigate:** Drag nodes around, zoom, and pan to explore your word web.
+3. **Navigate:** Drag nodes around, zoom, and pan to explore your wordweb.
 4. **Reset:** Want to start over?
 Just search for a new word!

 ## Why I Built This